 4. HOUSE OF GAMES (1986) — UNDERGROUND POKER GAME USED AS A CON

 Comments: David Mamet has given us some memorable plays and films, both as a writer and film director.
 House of Games is all about the con.
 Everything in the movie consists of one con leading to the next, with the scenes and characters intertwined.
 While the movie loses some of its steam and credibility towards the end, the opening scene of a backroom high-stakes poker game is magnificent.
 The great magician Ricky Jay (often cast in these kinds of roles) plays the scene’s tough guy to perfection.
 I won’t reveal anything else.
 See it if you can.
 Note: Unfortunately, I wasn’t able to find a direct link to the poker scene.
 So, I used another scene with a con instead.

 3. THE STING (1973) — HIGH-STAKES POKER GAME ON THE TRAIN

-Comments: The Sting is an absolute classic.
+Comments: The Sting is a classic.
 It’s the story of a small group of grifters who pull off an elaborate hoax on an underworld bad guy.
-Set in Chicago during the 1930’s, the poker scene aboard the train is a favorite of just about everyone that’s seen it.
+Set in Chicago during the 1930s, the poker scene aboard the train is a favorite of just about everyone that’s seen it.
 This scene isn’t so much about poker as it is about cheating.
 Two of the very best actors of their day, Paul Newman and Robert Shaw face off in this high-stakes showdown.

 2. CALIFORNIA SPLIT (1974) — OPENING FIVE-CARD DRAW LOWBALL SCENE IN GARDENA